Main Research Areas

 Organizational Models, Cultural Influences, and Advisory Discourses with a Particular Emphasis on the World of Work

-In times of economic uncertainty and financial crisis, economic advice to decision-makers as well as to the general public is in high demand all across the industrialized world.
-The United States and Germany represent two very different models to make economic expertise available for policy-makers and society.
+In times of economic uncertainty and financial crisis, economic advice is in high demand across the industrialized world.
+The United States and Germany represent two very different models of making economic expertise available to policymakers and society at large.
+Dr. Martin Thunert, together with Professor Andrea Römmele of the Hertie School of Governance in Berlin, received a substantial grant to research economic policy advice in the United States and Gemany from a comparative perspective.

 Images of America in the World after 9/11: